awsdocs/amazon-s3-userguide/doc_source/ManagingDelMarkers.md

 For instructions on how to create and test a working sample, see [Using the AWS SDK for Python \(Boto\)](UsingTheBotoAPI.md)\.

-The following Python code example demonstrates how to remove a delete marker from an object and thus makes the most recent non\-current version the current version of the object\.
+The following Python code example demonstrates how to remove a delete marker from an object and thus makes the most recent non\-current version, the current version of the object\.

 ```
 def revive_object(bucket, object_key):